pearcej/cppds/_sources/BasicDS/Objectives.rst

    using the node and reference pattern.

--  To be able to compare the performance of our linked list implementation with Python’s list implementation.
+-  To be able to compare the performance of our linked list implementation with the list implementation of C++.